Seon2020/data-structures-and-algorithms/python/code_challenges/quick_sort/BLOG.md

 - If the above is true, increment low by 1 and call our third method, swap, with the array, value of i, and value of low (after it was incremented).
 - If the if statement was false, then we move on to the next iteration to see if the condition is true of false.
 - Once we break from the for loop, we call swap with the array, right value, and low value plus 1.
 - Finally, we will return the value of low plus 1.
-**Stepping Through Swap:**
+**Stepping Through Swap:**.
 - Swap will take in an array, i, and low.
 - First, we assign variable temp to the value at arr[i].
 - Then, we assign arr[i] to equal arr[low].